 Part of MaryFatimah’s approach includes patient education—she aims to empower each patient in their recovery by providing patients understanding of how their body heals and how to continue to support their healing process as a lifestyle.
 Chinese Medicine and Acupuncture is predicated upon the inherent connection of the mind, body, emotions, and spirit.
 Any condition (i.e. back pain, PTSD, PMS) can be a reason for seeking treatment, but many patients find other areas in their life change as well.
 For example, a patient whose primary reason for seeking treatment was for sciatica and neck pain may also find that with a course of treatment they also are sleeping better, have greater energy, and are less worried or stressed in their daily life.

 MaryFatimah’s post-graduate studies with advanced clinicians and scholars in the field continue to inform her clinical practice.
 While Acupuncture itself is several thousands of years old, there is continual clinical research and learning in the field.
-She feels very fortunate to have had the privilege to study with teachers such as Heiner Fruehauf, Dr. Jeffrey Yuen, Kiiko Matsumoto and Grand Master Nan Lu.
-In 2017 she studied in China with several classical lineage holders of Chinese Medicine specializing in Acupuncture, herbal medicine, and Daoist self-healing qi gong and meditation.
+She has had the privilege of studying with teachers such as Heiner Fruehauf, Dr. Jeffrey Yuen, Kiiko Matsumoto and Grand Master Nan Lu.
+In 2017 she studied in China with several classical lineage holders of Chinese Medicine specializing in Acupuncture, herbal medicine, and Daoist qi gong and meditation.

 Having experienced the life-changing effects of Acupuncture firsthand, MaryFatimah loves sharing the healing power of East Asian Medicine with others.
-Her other passions include being in nature, traveling, and oil painting.
-She lives in Chester County with her husband and their nearly-human dog, Percy.
+She lives in Chester County with her husband, Noah and their nearly-human dog, Percy.